-185 3 Results
+3 Results

-3.1 Inter-Basin Relationship Between Equatorial Atlantic and Pacific in Reanalysis
+3.1 Inter-basin relationship between equatorial Atlantic and Pacific in reanalysis

 First, we aim to identify the respective influences that each equatorial region has on the Walker circulation by applying an MLR analysis to the JRA-55 reanalysis dataset.
 Understanding this interplay is important as the combined influence over South America and the Caribbean region may be crucial for creating the PCD and an RWS that can lead to a Rossby wave train that influences the extratropics.
 The MLR analysis allows for an approximate separation of the influences from the respective equatorial basins, which is necessary since ENSO and the TNA SSTA co-vary to a high degree.
-Finally, we focus on boreal spring and boreal summer for all fields as we are interested in the impact on the ENSO teleconnection that the TNA SSTA peak has following an ENSO event (MAM, Casselman et al. (2021)).
-Furthermore, we analyze boreal summer (JJA) as it corresponds to the timing of the peak in the connection between the PCD and the NAE and to the season when the Atlantic warm pool has the strongest influence onto the Walker circulation (Wang et al., 2006, 2010; Rojo Hernández and Mesa, 2020).
+Finally, we focus on boreal spring and boreal summer for all fields as we are interested in the impact on the ENSO teleconnection that the TNA SSTA peak has following an ENSO event (MAM; Casselman et al., 2021).
+Furthermore, we analyze boreal summer (JJA) as it corresponds to the timing of the peak in the connection between the PCD and the NAE and to the season when the Atlantic warm pool has the strongest influence on the Walker circulation (Wang et al., 2006, 2010; Rojo Hernández and Mesa, 2020).
 Both MAM and JJA are also related to wave trains towards the NAE region (Lim, 2015; Jung et al., 2017; Wulff et al., 2017; Li et al., 2018; Choi and Ahn, 2019; Neddermann et al., 2019; Lledó et al., 2020).

-A key aspect of the Walker circulation response includes how each equatorial basin influences the vertical winds (associated with different Gill type responses) over South America and the Caribbean.
-Figure 2 shows the boreal spring and summer Walker cells using an MLR with the zonal mass streamfunction and winds between 5°N and 5°S, in reference to the DJF Niño3.4 (preceding year) and MAM TNA (same year) indices.
-Anomalous Walker cell streamfunction and wind vectors for boreal spring and summer indicate that the influence from the Atlantic and Pacific SSTAs counteract one another during
+A key aspect of the Walker circulation response includes how each equatorial basin influences the vertical winds (associated with different Gill-type responses) over South America and the Caribbean.
+Figure 2 shows the boreal spring and summer Walker cells using an MLR with the zonal mass streamfunction and winds between 5° N and 5° S, in reference to the DJF Niño3.4 (preceding year) and MAM TNA (same year) indices.
+Anomalous Walker cell streamfunction and wind vectors for boreal spring and summer indicate that the influence from the Atlantic and Pacific SSTAs counteract one another during both seasons.
+In boreal spring (Fig. 2a- b) this counteraction includes strong upper-level divergence over the eastern Pacific (associated with a weakening El Niño event), strong westerlies over South America, and descending motion around the western Atlantic.
+Conversely, Atlantic SSTAs are associated with divergence over the western Atlantic and strong upper-level easterlies over South America, consistent with Wang (2002), and thus the counteraction occurs primarily over the Atlantic and South America.